gujianyu/Urban-Growth/README.md

 ## Overview
 Compute urban growth in the 148 largest U.S. metropolitan areas between 2000 and 2010 for various population density ranges.
+The goal is to identify urban sprawl trends.
+Based on U.S. Census data.
 For more information, see the project report: http://bit.ly/urban-growth-report

 ## Main steps
 1. Create a new geodatabase to put in it all the outputs for one round of tests.